Configuration

 Connection Settings

-hermes-pair --register-code <code>(the command pre-registers the code with the local relay over loopback and confirms which code it accepted); (3) come back to this card in the app and tap Connect.
-The relay accepts the code, mints a session, and you're paired.
-The canonical flow is still the QR from/hermes-relay-pair— use this only when QR scanning is physically impossible.
+hermes-pair --register-code <code>; (3) tap Connect here.
+Canonical flow is still the QR from/hermes-relay-pair— use this only when QR scanning is physically impossible.
 Bridge control is gated by the master toggle on the Bridge tab, NOT by this code.

 | Setting | Storage | Description |